franncapurro/general_selection_sort/README.md

 # general_selection_sort
 This C program takes an array of integers and sorts it with selection sorting algorithm with a customized order.
+Once ordered, the program checks whether the result is sorted and whether it's a permutation of the original array.

 To compile:
 gcc -Wall -Werror -Wextra -pedantic -std=c99 -c array_helpers.c sort.c